warp-contracts/academy/warp-academy-docs/docs/syncer/services/bundler.md

 # Introduction

-Bundler sends interactions to bundlr.network.
-Interactions are saved in a Postgres database as ANS-104 data items.
+Bundler sends interactions to [bundlr.network](https://bundlr.network/).
+Interactions are saved in a Postgres database as ANS-104 DataItems.
 Bundler gets those data items in two ways:

 - with a Postgres notification